simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-email-security-tips-to-keep-your-data-safe/index.en.md

 - Contain **suspicious links or attachments**.
 These links may lead to fake websites that look like the real thing, but are designed to steal your information.
 - **Impersonate a company or individual** that you know.
 Cybercriminals often use logos and branding of well-known companies to make their emails appear legitimate.

-If you receive an email that you suspect may be a phishing attempt, **do not click on any links or provide any personal information**.
+If you receive an email that you suspect may be a phishing attempt, **don't click on any links or provide any personal information**.
 Instead, **contact the company or individual directly** to confirm the legitimacy of the email.

 #### **Verifying the Sender's Identity**